-In medieval times, Positano was a port of Amalfi Republic, and prospered during the 16th and 17th centuries.
-By the mid-19th century, however, it had fallen on hard times.
-More than 50% of the population emigrated, most of them to America.
+In medieval times, this was a seaport of Duchy of Amalfi (Republic / independent state, 958-1137) and prospered during the 16th and 17th centuries.
+By mid-19th century, following an economic decline, over 50% of its population emigrated to USA.

-Santa Maria Assunta church features a dome that is made of majolica tiles and a 13th-century Byzantine icon of black Madonna.
-According to a local legend, the icon was stolen from Byzantium and transported across the Mediterranean by pirates.
-A terrible storm blew up in the waters opposite Positano - the frightened sailors heard a voice onboard saying "Posa, posa!" ("Put down!
+During 20th century's first half, Positano was a poor fishing village.
+It started to attract large numbers of tourists in the 1950s.
+Santa Maria Assunta church housess a 13th-century Byzantine icon of Black Madonna.
+According to local legend, the icon was stolen from Byzantium and transported by pirates.
+A terrible storm blew up in the waters opposite Positano - the frightened buccaneers heard a voice onboard saying "Posa, posa!" ("Put down!
 Put down!").
-And the precious icon was unloaded and then carried to the fishing village of Positano.
-The storm abated.
+As the icon was unloaded and carried to the village, the storm abated.